SubhamRakshit97/Weather_app/README.md

 python manage.py runserver
 ```

-Go to http://localhost:8000 to access the app.
+### Go to http://localhost:8000 to access the app.
+### 8. API endpoint:
+Fetch All the details of weather for a particular place: http://127.0.0.1:8000/fetch/

 ## Deployment 📦
 To deploy the Django app on Render, follow these steps: